 Light at the end of the tunnel

-To conclude the live broadcast, Chesky went on to say that he is committed to rebuilding the partnership between Airbnb and hosts.
-He believes that in working together we are all at our strongest and absolute best.
+To conclude the live broadcast, Chesky went on to say.
+That he is committed to rebuilding the partnership between Airbnb and hosts.
+Airbnb to give $250 Million, he believes that in working together we are all at our strongest and absolute best.

-And in his final words, he said that this crisis has been a wake-up call that Airbnb needs to work closer with hosts.
-And to remember that travel will be back and when it is, we look forward to welcoming millions of guests again.
+And in his final words, he said that this crisis has a wake-up call that Airbnb needs to work closer with hosts.
+And to remember that travel will back and when it is.
+Also we look forward to welcoming millions of guests again.

 Click to see the full live stream and for more info.